To be eligible for Canadian citizenship, applicants must meet certain criteria.

 Recent changes mean that you may be able to apply for Canadian citizenship sooner than previously.

 - Applicants must have Canadian permanent resident status and have lived in Canada for at least three years (1,095 days) out of the past five years before applying (unless there are exceptional circumstances).

 - Children under 18 must also have permanent resident status, but do not have to satisfy the three-year requirement.

 - Applicants must be able to speak either one or both of Canada's two official languages (English or French) well enough to communicate in Canadian society.

-- Applicants cannot have a criminal history considered prohibitive to granting Canadian citizenship (as decided by Immigration, Refugees and Citizenship Canada).
+- Applicants cannot have a criminal history considered prohibitive to granting Canadian citizenship (as decided by Immigration, Refugees and Citizenship Canada, or IRCC).

 The Canadian Citizenship Act: Changes that came into effect on June 19, 2017